-$BASS \rightarrow TREBLE \rightarrow FADE \rightarrow BALANCE$

-To adjust Bass, Treble, Fader and Balance, push the AUDIO button until the desired mode (BASS, TREBLE, FADER or BALANCE) appears in the display.
+$BASS \rightarrow TREBLE \rightarrow FADE \rightarrow BALANCE$ the AUDIO button until the desired mode (BASS, TREBLE, FADER or BALANCE) appears in the display.
 Push the TUNE (✓ , ∧)or SEEK(✓ , ⊼)button to adjust Bass and Treble to the desired level.
 Use the TUNE or SEEK button also to adjust Fader or Balance modes.
 Fader adjusts the sound level between the front and rear speakers and Balance adjusts the sound between the right and left speakers.